Filing an Eviction Appeal

 Proof of Service

-Every document submitted to the Clerk of the Appellate Courts for filing must be accompanied by proof that the document was served on the other parties to the appeal.
-Usually, proof of service is (1) a notarized affidavit of service or (2) a certificate of service.
-A less frequently used third option for showing proof of service is a written admission by the person who was served that the document was received.
+Every document submitted to the Clerk of Appellate Courts for filing must be accompanied by a form stating that the document was served on the other parties to the appeal.
+This is called “proof of service.”
+If you use E-MACS to serve papers on the other parties or attorneys to the appeal, no separate proof of service is required, because the Clerk of Appellate Courts will receive information about service along with the e-filing.
+If you serve papers personally, by postal mail, or by another delivery method (with the consent of the recipient), separate proof of service is required.
+Usually, proof of service is (1) a notarized Affidavit of Service or (2) a Certificate of Service.
+A less frequently used third option for proof of service is a written admission by the person who was served that the document was received.
 See

 Minn.
 R. Civ.
 App.
 P. 125.04.

-The person who served the document in person or by mail must complete the affidavit or certificate of service, which must include a description of the documents that were served, the date of service, the method of service (by mail or in person), the name of the person who was served, and the address to which any documents served by mail were sent.
+The person who served the document in person or by mail must complete the Affidavit of Service or Certificate of Service, which must include a description of the documents that were served, the date and time of service, the method of service (by mail, in person, or other method with consent), the name of the person who was served, and the address to which any documents served by mail were sent.
 The affidavit or certificate of service must be signed by the person who served the documents.

 Affidavit of Service.